-It’s fairly obvious that a boxier SUV like the Skoda Karoq will be more practical than the swoopy Toyota C-HR, but actually the Toyota is likely to be more than good enough for most buyers.
-That roofline cuts into rear headroom a bit and won’t make bending in to access child seats all that easy, but it’s as good as many hatchbacks.
+It’s fairly obvious that a boxier SUV like the Skoda Karoq will be more practical than the swoopy Toyota C-HR, however the Toyota is likely to be more than good enough in this respect for most buyers.
+That roofline cuts into rear headroom a bit, and won’t make bending in to access child seats all that easy, but it’s as good as many hatchbacks.

 Toyota C-HR interior space, storage & comfort

-There’s plenty of space up front, even for taller adults, and the comfy seats and high seating position make for a comfortable driving position.
+There’s plenty of space up front, even for taller adults, and the C-HR's comfortable seats and raised driving position make for a relaxing experience at the wheel.
 There’s also lots of storage space to keep life’s paraphernalia out of sight.

-The C-HR Hybrid’s boot is pretty small by the standards of the class – fractionally smaller, in fact, than a VW Golf’s, and a lot smaller than a SEAT Ateca’s The 60:40 split-folding rear seats don’t lie totally flat, and the folding mechanism is accessed from the rear seats, not the boot, while there’s also a fairly pronounced load lip and no clever under-floor storage.
+The C-HR Hybrid’s boot is pretty small by the standards of the class – fractionally smaller, in fact, than a Golf’s, and a lot smaller than a SEAT Ateca’s.
+The 1.8-litre musters up 377 litres of luggage space with the rear seats up, while the 2.0-litre model only manages 358 litres.
+The 60:40 split-folding rear seats don’t lie totally flat, while the folding mechanism is accessed from the rear seats, not the boot, and there’s also a fairly pronounced load lip.

-Ultimately, the C-HR isn't terribly practical at all by SUV standards.
-A Skoda Karoq, which is more spacious, has flexible seating and many nifty touches to store your things and make life easy, will simply be a more useful family SUV.
+Ultimately, the C-HR isn't terribly practical by SUV standards.
+A Skoda Karoq, which is more spacious, has flexible seating and many nifty touches to store your things and make life easy, will be a more useful family SUV in every way.
 The C-HR will do the job for most small families, mind, and many will feel the practicality shortfalls are outweighed by the car’s style swagger.